deftio/fifostr/README.md

 all source is at github:
 http://github.com/deftio/fifostr

-docs and other goodies at
+docs and other projects at
 http://deftio.com/open-source

 ### Tests & Coverage